gdiazbanuelos/HexAlter/README.md

 Hexalter v0.1
 -------------

+(This is a reupload, I couldn't find the source code on GitHub so I decided to publish it here)

 This is a quick (but hopefully not dirty) implementation of a primitive hex alterer.
 Usage is very simple: